DeepFracture: A Generative Approach for Predicting Brittle Fractures with Neural Discrete Representation Learning: Learning Process

-Inspired by the autodecoder of DeepSDF \cite{park2019deepsdf}, our normal distribution code $\mathbi{Z}$ represents the shape code within the same condition, which is different from the random noise vector $z$ in the general cGANs design.
-Our normal distribution code $\mathbi{Z}$ is random at runtime but is stored and backpropagated during training, which means that the latent impulse code represents the latent space of the impulse condition, and the normal distribution code represents the latent space of multiple possible fracture patterns within the same impulse condition.
-Therefore, our latent impulse representation is specifically designed for the generative task of fracture patterns.
+Inspired by the autodecoder of DeepSDF \cite{park2019deepsdf} and the masking technique in the general generative networks \cite{yenduri2024gpt}, our segment code $\mathbi{Z}^{\mathrm{segment}}$ represents one segmented pattern under the same conditions of impulse and original target shape.
+Our segment code is stored and backpropagated during training, whereas $\mathbi{Z}^{\mathrm{random}}$, used during inference, is randomly generated.
+This random generation aims to predict a possible encoded segment code based on the distribution of segment codes trained under the condition of $\mathbi{Z}^{\mathrm{impulse}}$.
+This implies that the latent impulse code corresponds to the continuous latent space of the impulse condition.
+While the segment code represents the discrete latent space of multiple potential fracture patterns under similar impulse conditions.
+Consequently, our latent impulse representation is tailored explicitly for generating chaotic destruction fracture patterns.
+In the supplemental material, we provide additional details and discuss the justification of segment code design in the ablation study.